knative/docs/docs/admin/collecting-metrics/serving-metrics/metrics.md

 ## Developer - User Services

 Every Knative service has a proxy container that proxies the connections to the application container.
-A number of metrics are reported for the queue peroxy performance.
+A number of metrics are reported for the queue proxy performance.
 Using the following metrics application developers, devops and others, could measure if requests are queued at the proxy side (need for backpressure) and what is the actual delay in serving requests at the application side.

 ### Queue proxy